Pain Tracker App Privacy Policy v.1.4

 We understand that your migraine diary entries are personal and sensitive.
 We take appropriate security measures to protect your data against unauthorized access or disclosure.
 These measures include:

-- Secure Storage: We store your data on servers located in secure facilities (FastVPS data centers in the EU).
-We use access controls to ensure that only authorized personnel (in this case, the developer/administrator) can access the server and database.
-Passwords (if you use email registration) are stored in hashed form, and we do not store plaintext passwords.
+- Secure Storage: We store your data on servers located in secure facilities (FastVPS/Hetzner in Germany, EU).
+We use access controls so that only authorized personnel can access the server and database.
+Passwords (if you use email registration) are stored in hashed form; we do not store plaintext passwords.
+Session tokens are stored hashed on backend systems.

 - Cloudflare Security: By leveraging Cloudflare, we add an extra layer of protection against common web threats (malicious bots, DDoS attacks, etc.).
 Cloudflare's firewall and filtering help block suspicious or malicious traffic before it reaches our servers.

-- No Unnecessary Data: We minimize the personal data we store.
-For example, we do not collect extraneous identifiers.
-By limiting data collection to only what is needed for the service, we reduce the risk exposure.
+- No Unnecessary Data: We minimize the personal data we store and limit collection to what is needed for the service to reduce risk exposure.

-Please note that while we strive to protect your data, no method of transmission or storage is 100% secure.
-However, we continuously work to maintain a high level of security.
+Please note that no method of transmission or storage is completely secure.
+We continuously work to reduce risk and improve controls.
 You also play a role in keeping your data safe: for example, if you use the web version, choose a strong password and keep it confidential.
 If you suspect any unauthorized access to your account or data, please contact us immediately.

 Data Retention

 How long do we keep your data?
-MigraineBot is designed to help you track long-term patterns in your migraine history, so by nature we aim to keep your diary records for as long as you continue to use the Service.
+Pain Tracker App is designed to help you track long-term patterns in your migraine history, so we aim to keep your diary records for as long as you continue to use the Service.
 Our data retention policy is as follows:

-- We will retain your personal data (account information and diary entries) indefinitely as long as your account remains active, because ongoing retention is necessary to provide you with historical tracking and reports over time (which is the main goal of the app).
-We consider an account active as long as you sign in or log some data at least once within any 6-month period.
-Regular usage ensures your data stays available to you and continues to accumulate for long-term statistics.
+- We retain your personal data (account information and diary entries) for as long as your account is active and required to provide the Service, because ongoing retention is necessary to provide you with historical tracking and reports over time.
+We consider an account active as long as you sign in or log data periodically.
+We do not currently enforce automatic account deletion solely due to inactivity; if we introduce routine deletion of long-inactive accounts in the future, we will update this policy or inform you.

-- Regardless of the above, you always have the option to request deletion of your data at any time (see “Your Rights” below).
-If you request account deletion, we will erase your personal data from our systems (except any data we are required to keep by law).
+- You always have the option to request deletion of your data at any time (see "Your Rights" below).
+If you request account deletion (via the in-app function or by contacting us), we will erase your personal data from our active systems, except any data we are required to keep by law.
+Deletion requests are processed as described; full data export is currently handled manually on request by email (we do not yet offer an automatic complete export workflow; you may contact us to obtain your data).

-- Some minimal data may be kept in backups or logs for a short duration even after deletion, but such data will be securely destroyed on the next backup rotation and is not accessible in the live system.
-Also, if we are required by law to retain certain information (for example, transaction records or communications in case of legal disputes), we will retain that specific information only for as long as legally mandated.
+- Security, legal, and operational records: Minimal data may be retained as required for legal compliance, fraud/security investigation, dispute handling, audit, and backup lifecycle management.
+Some minimal data may be kept in backups or logs for a short duration even after deletion, but such data will be securely destroyed on the next backup rotation and is not accessible in the live system.

-In summary, we aim to store your data for as long as it is useful and needed for you to use MigraineBot, and no longer.
-We cannot practically offer very short automatic retention periods (like deleting data after a few weeks or months of inactivity) because that would undermine the purpose of tracking long-term migraine patterns.
-But we balance this by giving you control over your data and the ability to purge it if you wish.
+In summary, we aim to store your data for as long as it is useful and needed for you to use Pain Tracker App, and no longer.
+We balance this by giving you control over your data and the ability to purge it if you wish.

 Your Rights

-As a user of MigraineBot and as a data subject under applicable data protection laws (like GDPR, if you are in the EU), you have several important rights regarding your personal data.
+As a user of Pain Tracker App and as a data subject under applicable data protection laws (like GDPR, if you are in the EU), you have several important rights regarding your personal data.
 We are committed to upholding these rights.
 Below is an overview of your rights and how you can exercise them:

-Exercising Your Rights: You can exercise most of the rights above by contacting us at vitalii.rizo@gmail.com.
+Exercising Your Rights: You can exercise the rights above by contacting us at vitalii.rizo@gmail.com.
 Please describe your request clearly and with enough detail (for example, what data you want to access or delete).
-We may need to verify your identity before fulfilling certain requests (to ensure we don’t give your data to the wrong person or delete the wrong account).
-We will respond to your request as soon as possible, and at most within the timeframe required by law (generally within 30 days for GDPR-related requests).
+We may need to verify your identity before fulfilling certain requests (to ensure we do not give your data to the wrong person or delete the wrong account).
+We aim to respond within 30 calendar days after request validation, and at most within the timeframe required by law (generally within 30 days for GDPR-related requests).
 There is no fee for making a request, though manifestly unfounded or excessive requests may be refused or may incur a reasonable fee as permitted by law.

 Children's Privacy